Use GitHub Codespaces

 Tip

-Start with the Configuring Cumulus Linux and FRRouting exercise if you want to use the default settings but never worked with FRRouting before.
+If you want to use the default settings but have never worked with FRRouting before, start with the Configuring Cumulus Linux and FRRouting exercise.

 - Codespaces have persistent storage; you can download and install other containers.